-Are you thinking about taking the G-Adventure Multisport Peru tour?
-I did this tour in 2022 and this is my honest review of it.
+I did the G-Adventures Multisport Peru tour in 2022 and this is my honest review of it.

 There are so many kinds of tours in Peru.
 Single-day tours, location hotspots, educational walkthroughs.
 Then there are the ultimate tours like this one.
 A 15-day, multisport, action-packed Peruvian adventure.